wdv4758h/pypy-extradoc/talk/pyconar2011/talk.rst

 * a lot of libraries just work

-* your programs either no or minimal changes
+* your programs need either no or minimal changes

 Real world use case (1)
 -----------------------